Strategies to Re-Engage Students and Foster a Culture of Reading

 Expected time commitment

-You will spend 1 hour at this session, whether you participate live or on-demand.
+This is a 1-hour session with additional resources to review at your own pace.
 You'll earn 1 hour of PD credit and a School Library Journal certificate of completion.

 On-demand access